 I look forward to giving the opening address and keynote speech, especially since it is the first time Swedovia and Sweden stand as hosts for this annual event.
-Upon your served in a stockholm you might just be able to witness the important investments we our entity an making in order to create Sweden's future aliports, whether its developments within areas such as self-service, a new pier or the emergence of our growing airport cities.
+Upon your served in asking in order to create Sweden's future aliports, whether its developments we currently are such as self-service, a new pier or the emergence of our growing airport cities.